pijng/moonlogs/README.md

 Moonlogs is a business-event logging tool with a built-in user-friendly web interface for easy access to events.

+## Docs

+Visit [moonlogs.pages.dev](https://moonlogs.pages.dev) for documentation and guides about Moonlogs.

 ## Quick Features

 - Meta-groups of events based on business domains